 Country-code top-level domain or ccTLD uses two-letter codes to indicate to users and search engines in which country, sovereign state, or dependent territory a website is registered. ccTLD provides the strongest geotargeting signals to both search engines and users. ccTLD is better suited for companies targeting multiple countries rather than languages.
 The con of this TLD is that it is expensive and requires separate link building for each site.
 An example of ccTLD-

 2. Language target for websites

-To single search engines the language the company is targeting the following tags can be used
+To signal search engines the language the company is targeting the following tags can be used:

 These tags allow websites to cross-reference pages with similar content for different audiences.
 Hreflang tags are used by Google and Yandex to identify the language (and also country) targeting of a page to make sure they always show the right version to the relevant user. hreflang tags can be featured as an HTML link, an HTTP header, or in XML Sitemaps.